 k.
 University of Sydney Law School (Sydney, Australia)

 Fall or spring semester

-Language of instruction: English

 Cardozo exchange students generally select courses (units) from Sydney Law's extensive undergraduate JD curriculum.
 They may also be permitted to enroll in up to two masters units in any of the aster's programs offered by the faculty in various areas including Administrative Law and Policy, Business Law, Environmental Law, Health Law, Jurisprudence, Labour Law and Relations and others.